ClementWeeSG/Guruz_LMS/readme.md

 ***NOTE:: The backend module in the backend folder is not part of this project; it is code included in the base project adapted from.***

+### SQL Queries

+For the SQL queries in index.php, there are 3 different helper functions, each using a different mysqli function:

+* queryRow uses mysqli_fetch_assoc
+* queryArray uses mysqli_stmt_fetch
+* queryTable uses mysqli_fetch_all

 ## Precompiled Package

 This repository provides a precompiled version of the package.
 This is the folder [guruz_lms](guruz_lms).